BlindSA

 The information you get from the movement of your body, arms and legs, helps with your posture, muscle tone and balance.

-Babies with visual impairment does not have the stimulus to move around.
-They do not know what the world around them looks like and are careful to move as they may come up against something that can be dangerous.
-Caregivers tend to leave them where they are as it is safe, which further limits visually impaired babies and deprive them of experiences offered by movement.
+Babies with visual impairment do not have the stimulus to move around.
+They do not know what the world around them looks like and are careful to move as they may come up against something strange or which can be dangerous.
+Caregivers tend to leave them where they are as it is safe, which further limits visually impaired babies and deprives them of experiences offered by movement.
 Body schema, the knowledge of your body parts and where they are, develops through proprioception and this is gained from active movement.

 Motor Planning

 Motor Planning is the ability a person has to plan and perform a movement.
 Children learn through copying others.
 They see how others do things and then try it themselves.
 Without vision this is impossible.
-In order to teach children with visual impairment they need to be taken through a new movement pattern, like eating or even riding a bike, to learn it.
+Children with visual impairment need to be taken through a new movement pattern, like eating or even riding a bike, to learn it.

 These articles are all indicated in the Home Program, but for quick reference here they are listed: